RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Related Works

 \subsection{Image restoration}

-Early restoration models primarily addressed specific degradations ~\cite{early1,haze1,early3,rain1,rainnew1,rainnew2,snow1,snow2,gopro,hide}.
-Later methods such as Restormer~\cite{restormer}, MPRNet~\cite{mprnet} and SwinIR~\cite{swinir} introduced baseline architectures for any single restoration task.
+Early restoration models primarily addressed specific degradations ~\citep{early1,haze1,rain1,rainnew2,snow1,gopro}.
+Other methods such as Restormer~\citep{restormer}, MPRNet~\citep{mprnet} and SwinIR~\citep{swinir} introduced architectures for any single restoration task.
 However, they are restricted to handle one degradation at a time, making them ineffective for multiple degradations.
 All-in-One image Restoration (AiOR) methods aim to tackle multiple corruptions with a single model.
-Early approaches include non-generative models such as All-in-one~\cite{nas}, which used neural architecture search, and Transweather~\cite{transw} for adverse weather restoration.
-PromptIR~\cite{promptir} used learnable prompts while AWRaCLe~\cite{awracle} utilized visual in-context learning to extract degradation characteristics.
-Other approaches such as InstructIR~\cite{instructir} adopted textual guidance, and DCPT~\cite{dcpt} proposed a novel pre-training strategy for AiOR.
+Early approaches include non-generative models such as All-in-one~\citep{nas} and Transweather~\citep{transw}.
+PromptIR~\citep{promptir} used learnable prompts while AWRaCLe~\citep{awracle} utilized visual in-context learning to extract degradation characteristics.
+Other approaches such as InstructIR~\citep{instructir} adopted textual guidance, and DCPT~\citep{dcpt} proposed a novel pre-training strategy for AiOR.
+DFPIR~\citep{dfpir} proposed a feature perturbation strategy for AiOR.
 Recent AiOR methods have adopted diffusion models.
-Pixel-space diffusion models (PSDMs) such as DA-CLIP~\cite{daclip} and DiffUIR~\cite{diffuir} demonstrated improved AiOR performance.
-However, PSDMs lack the robust generative priors of latent diffusion models (LDMs) such as Stable Diffusion~\cite{stablediff}.
-Thus, recent methods have utilized the strong priors of LDMs for AiOR.
-Diff-Plugin~\cite{diffplugin} adopts task plugins to guide an LDM for AiOR.
-AutoDIR~\cite{autodir} developed an automatic approach for degradation detection and restoration using an LDM.
-PixWizard~\cite{pixwizard} is a multi-task SD-XL~\cite{sdxl} based model capable of performing AiOR among other tasks.
-However, LDM-based approaches are slow at inference time—a limitation we aim to overcome using visual autoregressive modeling (VAR)~\cite{var}.
+Pixel-space diffusion models (PSDMs) such as DA-CLIP~\citep{daclip} and DiffUIR~\citep{diffuir} demonstrated improved AiOR performance but lacked robust generative priors.
+Recent methods have utilized the strong priors of LDMs for AiOR.
+Diff-Plugin~\citep{diffplugin} adopts task plugins to guide an LDM for AiOR.
+AutoDIR~\citep{autodir} automatically detects and restores degradations using an LDM.
+PixWizard~\citep{pixwizard} is a multi-task Lumina-next~\citep{lumina} based model capable of performing AiOR among other tasks.
+However, LDM-based approaches are slow at inference time, a limitation we aim to overcome using visual autoregressive modeling (VAR).